 It comes with an inbuilt OLED screen and in a stainless steel body, which makes it robust and attractive at the same time.

 This wallet needs to be configured when it is used for the very first time.
 You need to set a password (Private Key) and then you will get a 24-word phrase (Seed Key).
 This Seed Key will be required if you forget your Password, which means that you need to store this Seed Key safely.
 There will be no way to access your wallet ever again if you lose this Seed Key.
+It has a lot of security features.

 Important Note: It’s highly recommended to make 2-3 copies of the seed key and store them in safe places.